Metropolitan Opera holds special benefit concert for Ukraine

 The anthem was followed by “A Prayer for the Ukraine,” a choral work by a Ukrainian composer Valentin Silvestrov, Samuel Barber’s Adagio for Strings and an unusually solemn “Va, pensiero,” the chorus of Hebrew slaves from Verdi’s “Nabucco.”

-After Davidsen, soprano Elsa van den Heever, mezzo-soprano Jamie Barton, tenor Piotr Beczała and bass-baritone Ryan Speedo Green joined for the final movement of Beethoven’s Ninth Symphony, the “Ode to Joy.”
+After Davidsen, soprano Elsa van den Heever, mezzo-soprano Jamie Barton, tenor Piotr Beczała and bass-baritone Ryan Speedo Green joined for the final movement of Beethoven’s Ninth Symphony, the “Ode to Joy” — last performed by the Met with conductor Arturo Toscanini on April 13 and 18, 1913.
 All four were vibrant under Nézet-Séguin’s baton, with Green sounding especially booming at the front of the orchestra, positioned over the usual pit.

 Buialsky, a member of the Met’s Lindemann Young Artist Development Program, has been with the company since 2020 and last visited Ukraine in December and January.